Essential vitamin K. Vitamin K For strong bones

 Vitamin K comes in two forms.
-The first is vitamin K-1 (phylloquinone), which is found in plant foods such as spinach and kale.
-The second, vitamin K-2 (menaquinone), is synthesized by the body in the digestive tract.
-Both forms of vitamin K are involved in the production of protein required for the formation of blood clots, a process called coagulation and prevents internal and external bleeding.
+The first is vitamin K-1 (phylloquinone), which is found in foods plant origin(such as spinach and kale).
+The second - vitamin K-2 (menaquinone) - is synthesized by the body in digestive tract.
+Both forms of vitamin K are involved in the production of proteins necessary for the formation blood clots- This process is called coagulation and prevents internal and external bleeding.

-Deficiency of vitamin K determines the violation of protein synthesis, which increases the risk of bleeding.
+Vitamin K deficiency results in impaired protein synthesis, which increases the risk of bleeding.

 Most adults get enough vitamin K from food and through its synthesis in the body.
 But certain medications can reduce the production or absorption of this vitamin.
-At the same time, infants are more prone to developing vitamin K deficiency.
+However, infants are more prone to developing vitamin K deficiency.

-Causes and risk factors for vitamin K deficiency
+Causes and risk factors of vitamin K deficiency

 Risk factors for adults are:

-• taking anticoagulants that prevent blood clots but inhibit the activation of vitamin K
+• taking anticoagulants, which prevent the formation of blood clots but inhibit the activation of vitamin K

 • taking antibiotics that affect the production and absorption of vitamin K